miroslavchakarov/smart-messroom/README.md

 (Note: Give it a few seconds to load as onedrive is a bit slower.)

 As per this moment it can show the load cell ADC data on the 2004 LCD screen.
-It will get more complex in time.
+(It will get more complex in time.)

-Update: It can now show not only raw values but the values converted in grams and kilograms as well!
+Update: It can now show not only raw values but also the values converted in grams and kilograms!

-Update 14.04.: It can now show the quantity of food taken from the weigh scale.
+Update 14.04.: It can now show the quantity of food taken from the weight scale.

 The near-future goals for the Smart Messroom are (TODO):